Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Coverage Level and Service Fees

 The amount you choose for your service fee directly affects your premium.
 This inverse relationship gives you some control over your total costs.
+For a complete breakdown, see our home warranty service fee explained guide.

 Service Fee Per Visit Typical Monthly Premium Impact

-$75 Higher monthly premium (+$10-15/month)
+$75 Higher monthly premium (+$10 to $15/month)

 $100 Standard monthly premium

-$125 Lower monthly premium (-$10-15/month)
+$125 Lower monthly premium (-$10 to $15/month)

 Higher service fees ($125 per visit) generally result in lower monthly premiums, while lower service fees ($75 per visit) increase premiums.
-Choose based on how frequently you anticipate filing claims—if you expect few repairs, a higher service fee with lower premiums makes financial sense.
+Choose based on how frequently you anticipate filing claims.
+If you expect few repairs, a higher service fee with lower premiums makes financial sense.

 Home Age and Condition